-The carbon brush is a part of the equipment which is easily worn away, replace it after it is worn to $\frac{1}{2} \sim \frac{3}{4}$ of original size.
+The carbon brush is a part of the equipment which is easily worn away, replace it after it is worn to $1/2 \sim 3/4$ of original size.

-- (a) Brush material

-- The brush material is important to the performance of the motor.
+- (a) Brush material - The brush material is important to the performance of the motor.
 Only the most appropriate materials are chosen by TWMC, and are listed on the nameplate of the motor.
-It is important to know this when you replace the brush, so a recommended type is used.

-- (b) Dimensions

-Brush, holder and gap between them, please refer to CNS 2322 C4051 or JIS C2802.
+It is important to know this when you replace the brush, so a recommended type is used. - (b) Dimensions Brush, holder and gap between them, please refer to CNS 2322 C4051 or JIS C2802.

-The gap between a brush and it holder is important for good performance and safety of the motor.
+The gap between a brush and its holder is important for good performance and safety of the motor.